-Supply Chain Management Software: Managing supply chain risk
+Supply Chain Management and Collaboration: Managing supply chain risks

 Introduction: Supply Chain Risk Management

-In a world defined by a diverse global marketplace, supply chain risk management has become essential not only for ensuring success, but also for preventing failures.
+In a world defined by a diverse global marketplace, supply chain risk management has become essential not only for ensuring success but also for preventing failures.
 Today most companies rely heavily upon one another for materials, personnel, and information.
 Ideally, the goals of these entities are aligned, and the moving parts are both consistent and efficient.
-However, even if goals and processes are aligned, a supply chain with multiple dependencies and inadequate redundancies can easily be broken.
+However, even if goals and processes are aligned, a supplier network with multiple dependencies and inadequate redundancies can easily be broken.

-If your company relies upon a global supply chain, then it is constantly vulnerable to external end-to-end risks such as natural disasters, political instability, and cyber security breaches; supplier risks such as production problems; distribution risks such as lack of capacity or cargo damage; and internal risks such as demand variability or personnel availability (Supply Chain Risk Leadership Council, 2011).
-Cultural gaps and miscommunication can amplify these risks (Cross & Bonin, 2010).
-And while domestic supply chains may be less vulnerable to the kinds of risks associated with global supply chains, they too can be broken by product recalls, equipment failures, factory fires, or—simply—misinformation.
+If your company relies upon global supply chain partnerships, then it is constantly vulnerable to external end-to-end risks such as natural disasters, political instability, and cybersecurity breaches; supplier risks such as production problems; distribution risks such as lack of capacity or cargo damage; and internal risks such as demand variability or personnel availability.
+Cultural gaps and miscommunication can also amplify these risks.
+And while domestic suppliers may be less vulnerable to the kinds of risks associated with global supply chains, they too can be broken by product recalls, equipment failures, factory fires, or misinformation.

 Today's supply chain risks are as diverse and complex as the global economy.
 However, your company can anticipate and mitigate these potential risks by considering how competing best practices may make you vulnerable, assessing potential risks, and adopting enterprise solutions that provide you—and your suppliers—with better visibility and accountability.